actions-marketplace-validations/bytrangle_most-reacted-comments/README.md

 ## How does this action work?
 - It is triggered on comment creation or deletion
-- Get the issue that contains the comment in which the action is run
+- Get the issue number that contains the comment in which the action is run
 - Get a list of comments for the given issue
-- If the number of comments for the issue is greater than a certain value, check for comments that receive at least one reaction and add them to a list.
+- If the number of comments for the issue is greater than a certain value, create a list that contains all comments that receive at least one reaction
 - If list length is greater than 0, rank the comments by the number of reactions they receive, in descending order.
 - Only take the X most reacted comments.
 This X value is defined by the action user.
 - Insert these comments into the issue's body.

-## Why use this workflow?
-Issues with more than 20 comments are tricky.
-They are hard to keep up with for maintainers and long-time participants.
-They are also a nightmare to read for newcomers.

-Yet it is not so easy as closing the issue, because highly-commented ones tend impact a lot of users.

-This workflow will get the most reacted comments in an issue and add it to the issue's original body so that anyone can get a glimpse of the issue in the least time possible.

 ## Usage
 An example workflow to use this action may look like this: